 Although homemade pie crusts are my favorite, I need more practice to make ’em taste good.

 In the meantime, store-bought pie crusts are the perfect solution.
-Homemade taste!
+Taste homemade.

-Like biscuits, a pie crust should be handled lightly.
+~A pie crust should be handled lightly like biscuits.
 Avoid too much kneading.

 Patti's Sweet Potato Pie